 While a product might be low in VOCs, it may still have a great effect on indoor air quality through its mode of transmission.
 Aerosols have been known to cause health and indoor air quality problems for decades since the small particles atomize and enter our air during use and harmful chemical are often needed as accelerants.

-Having more than one certification on your products will ensure that your indoor air quality will remain safe since different certifiers focus on different environmental concerns.
+Having more than one green certification on your products will ensure that your indoor air quality will remain safe since different certifiers focus on different environmental concerns.
 Research which certification might be right for your concerns – Greenguard, for example, has a focus on indoor air quality.
 Speaking to a professional about the many factors that affect your indoor air quality can help narrow the search and allay any concerns.